 What You Need to Know About Crossing International Borders in a Rental Car

-Are you planing to cross the United States border in a rental car, but not sure if this is allowed?
+Are you planning to cross the United States border in a rental car, but not sure if this is allowed?
 Crossing an international border in a rental car is easy as long as you prepare the required documentation for your trip.
 Here is some information about crossing the Alaskan border, or any of the border crossings into Washington, Montana, Idaho, North Dakota, Minnesota, Wisconsin, Michigan, New York, Vermont, New Hampshire and Maine.

 Can I drive a rental car south into the United States?

 Broadly speaking, both American and Canadian citizens can cross the border into either country in a rental car without much problem as long as they present the necessary documents and have permission from the rental company.

 For Canadians driving to the U.S. in a car rental, just make sure to inquire about any fees that may apply and ask for the essential car rental documents from your supplier.

 - Bluewater Bridge (Point Edward) into Michigan

 - Rainbow Bridge (Niagara Falls) into New York